jingweio/DSF/README.md

 ## Further analysis on Local Graph Frequency
-To quantify the diversity of local graph frequency across the graph, we newly propose a metric called LGF-div index, and denote it as $\beta_f$ w.r.t. the $f^{th}$ eigenvector.
+To quantify the diversity of local graph frequency across the graph, we newly propose a metric called LGF-div index, and denote it as $\beta_n$ w.r.t. the $n^{th}$ eigenvector.
 The definition is provided below.

-We define LGF-div as an index of the diversity of Local Graph Frequency.
-For each group of Local Graph Frequency $λ_I$

 <p align = "center">
 <img src = "https://github.com/jingweio/DSF/blob/main/figures/staDis_distribBox.png">